Blog

 Wakulla County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 13 and first fall frost is November 22.

-Wakulla County County sits in USDA Zone 9a.
+Wakulla County sits in USDA Zone 9a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Wakulla County County's climate?
+Can Hydrangeas grow in Wakulla County's climate?

 🌱